-- Add about half of the tomatoes to the pan, and put under the broiler for 5 minutes.
+- Add about half of the tomatoes to the pan, along with the lemon wedges, and put under the broiler for 5 minutes.
 Add the rest of the tomatoes and cook for a further 5 minutes, or until the fish just flakes and the tomatoes are bursting.

 - Note: You can do the tomatoes separately on the stove top in a skillet if you like, just toss them around for a few minutes over medium high heat until they start to burst.
 Then add to the fish just before serving.